 - All images (except the cover image, FB group image, and WeChat QR code) as seen on justcharlie.com, seriouseats.com, and chengduplaces.com

-I can help you sort out all your inquiries and doubts regarding life in Chengdu.
-First come, first served. *I will respond to generic email inquiries but I do not offer a free one-on-one consulting via WeChat or Skype.
-I charge flat 30USD per hour for relocation consulting and assistance.
+Contact me today for professional services.
+I will respond to generic email inquiries but I do not offer a free one-on-one consulting via WeChat (mighil) or Skype (mighil.mohan).
+I charge flat 50USD per hour for relocation consulting and assistance.
+Thank you for reading.